 - infertility / childlessness

-Before working as a counsellor I worked for several years in support services including mental health peer support, women's services, and with people with autism.
+Before working as a counsellor I worked for several years in support services including mental health peer support, women's services, and with adults with learning disabilities.

 I am committed to my Continuous Professional Development, including training courses, workshops and on-going supervision.
 This is in keeping with the BACP Ethical Framework.